OpenTranslationBible/open-bible/en-GB/30.Amos/md/amos-04.md

 ## Amos 4:1

-> Hear this word, you cows of Bashan who are on the mountain of Samaria,
+> Listen to this message, you well-fed women of Bashan who are on the mountain of Samaria,
 > Who oppress the poor, who crush the needy,
 > Who say to their husbands, “Bring now, that we may drink!”